 The Kaikan Museum also serves as the meeting point for plant tours.
 Tours are held once daily from Monday to Friday in English and Japanese.
 If you wish to join a tour, you need to make an advance reservation via the internet (see "English Links" below) or by phone.
-Tours last approximately two hours and are free of charge.
+Tours last approximately 2.5 hours and are free of charge.

 For people who cannot make it on a plant tour, the best substitute is a visit to the Toyota Techno Museum (also known as Commemorative Museum of Industry and Technology) in central Nagoya.
 The museum introduces the history of Toyota from its beginnings as a textile machinery manufacturer and also features many exhibits on automotive technologies and the car production process.

 Car fans should also consider a visit to the Toyota Automobile Museum, which exhibits Japanese, European and American automobiles from the late 1800s to the 1960s.